 At the same time, a bank account in Budapest belonging to one of his sons was receiving millions through the Laundromat.

 Some of the money for these payments came from another series of covert transactions, also revealed in the banking records, that were made by Russia’s main weapons export company, the state-owned Rosoboronexport.
-Why these payments were made are unclear.
+The reason these payments were made is unclear.

 Yaqub Eyyubov is one of the most influential politicians in Azerbaijan.
 While the country’s prime minister must be confirmed by the National Assembly, the first deputy prime minister is appointed directly by the president.

 Eyyubov got the job in 2003, when he was assigned to the post by former President Heydar Aliyev, the current president’s father.